Area code 386

-Area code 386 is a Florida telephone area code that was split from 904 on February 15, 2001.
-It is one of the few area codes in North America that is not contiguous, covering the counties of Columbia, Flagler, Hamilton, Lafayette, Suwannee, Union, the vast majority of Volusia County (with the exception of the unincorporated area of Osteen), and smaller portions of Alachua County and Putnam County.
+Area code 386 is a telephone area code in the North American Numbering Plan in the U.S. state of Florida.
+The numbering plan area comprises the counties of Columbia, Flagler, Hamilton, Lafayette, Suwannee, Union, the vast majority of Volusia County (with the exception of the unincorporated area of Osteen), and smaller portions of Alachua County and Putnam County.
 The Deltona–Daytona Beach–Ormond Beach metropolitan area is the most populous metro area in 386.

-Description
+The area code was created in an area code split of 904 in 2001.

+Service area

-As noted above, area code 386 is split into two noncontiguous sections.
-The eastern section covers almost all of Volusia County, with the exception of the southwest (the unincorporated town of Osteen), all of Flagler County, the northernmost portion of Alachua County, and far eastern Putnam County.
+Numbering plan area 386 is one of the few in North America that is not geographically contiguous on land.
+The eastern section comprises most of Volusia County, with the exception of the southwest (the unincorporated town of Osteen), all of Flagler County, the northernmost portion of Alachua County, and far eastern Putnam County.
 The western section covers all of Columbia, Hamilton, Lafayette, Suwannee, and Union counties.
 Daytona Beach and its suburbs are by far the most populous cities in 386.

-If one thinks of the area represented by the two portions of area code 386 and area code 904 as a figure somewhat resembling a boomerang, then area code 386 is the left and bottom portions, while area code 904 is the right/top portion of the area.
-The left or north/west portion is immediately south of the Georgia border, east of the Tallahassee area, and west of the Jacksonville area.
-Lake City is near the center of this portion of the area code.
-The bottom or south/east portion of the area code is on the Atlantic coast south of the St. Augustine area and north of Brevard County.